Live calculator

 Veterinary fluid calculator

 Estimate maintenance, dehydration deficit, ongoing losses, and an hourly fluid rate for dogs and cats using transparent arithmetic.
-This tool is a planning check only.
-Verify the final fluid plan against the current patient assessment and treatment goals.
+This is a planning check only, so the final fluid strategy still needs to match the current patient assessment and treatment goals.

 Formula audit trail